About Länsförsäkringar Bank

 - A number of organisational changes were made on 1 January 2017 whereby operations were transferred from the Parent Company, Länsförsäkringar AB, to the Bank Group.
 A total of 116 full-time employees joined the Bank Group.

-- The number of customers with Länsförsäkringar as their primary bank rose 11% and the number of bank cards increased 12%.
+- The number of customers with Länsförsäkringar as their primary bank rose 11% and the number of cards increased 13%.

 Figures in parentheses pertain to the same period in 2016.